Fatty liver disease life insurance

 Those who’ve been diagnosed with hepatitis and have made a full recovery often won’t experience any loading to their life insurance premiums.

-This means it can be possible to secure cover on standard terms.
+This means it could be possible to secure cover on standard terms.

 As well as information regarding your hepatitis diagnosis, insurers will also need the following information to calculate your premiums: